EvaB5050/Diabetes-Prediction-Analysis/README.md

 # Diabetes-Prediction-Analysis

 Machine Learning was employed to predict the probability of developing diabetes, contrasting Logistic Regression and Random Forest models for accuracy, precision, and recall.
-The Random Forest model, proving more accurate, was utilised to launch an interactive web page via Streamlit on Github.
+The Random Forest model, proving more accurate, was utilised to launch an interactive web page via Streamlit.
 A web link is provided in the README.

 ## Background